Finding Farmland

 You can get great insight into the suitability of any farmland by using Google Earth Pro after you download it to your desktop.
 After searching for the location of a tract of farmland using the address, click on the 'sun' icon above the image to see the shadows throughout the day.
 This is especially useful for evaluating land in valleys and the mountains of foothills region of NC.
 Also consider looking at historical use of the land by clicking on the historical imagery icon just to the left of the 'sun' icon.
 Click the 'wrench' to change the date of the aerial image shown.
 While the digital imagery may only be available back to 1985, check with your local Soil & Water Conservation District office for older imagery and click a photo with your smartphone so you can refer to it as you develop your farm.

-Some of the tips above are also noted in this informative video on the Greenshine Farmers Youtube channel.
+on the Greenshine Farmers Youtube channel.
 Note our website has been updated since this video was made so it looks a bit different now.